gsinghg19/Test_bench_Cli/README.md

 The output variable is then generated as before, but using encodedLine instead of line.
 Finally, we write the output variable to the random_data.txt file as before.

+### 4. jsonDiffChecker

+This code first reads the contents of the two JSON files using the fs.readFileSync() function.
+It then defines a compareJSON() function that takes two JSON objects as input and returns an object containing the differences between the two objects.
+The compareJSON() function loops through each key in the first object and compares it to the corresponding key in the second object.
+If the keys are the same and the values are different, the key and both values are added to the result object.
+If the key exists only in the first object, the key and its value are added to the result object with the second value set to undefined.
+If the key exists only in the second object, the key and its value are added to the result object with the first value set to undefined.

+The code then calls the compareJSON() function with the contents of the two JSON files and saves the result to a new file named diff.json using the fs.writeFileSync() function.
+The JSON.stringify() function is used to convert the result object to a JSON string, and the null and 2 arguments are used to format the output for readability.

+Note that this code assumes that the two JSON files have the same structure and that the keys are unique within each file.
+If the files have different structures or duplicate keys, the code may produce unexpected results.

 ## TO DO:

 [√] create bash scripts for neo